gvwilson/thirdbit/src/fiction/iffy/index.md

 The hovercraft rose like a ship being lifted by a wave and rotated smoothly on its cushion of air.
-Orange status lights blinked and turned green as the sentry bots climbed back aboard.
+Orange status lights blinked and turned green as sentry bots climbed back aboard.
 "All accounted for, ma'am,"
 said the Marine seated beside Iffy.